CompartiendoConocimiento/maratonhuaraz2015/MISSION03.markdown

 *You **can** combine them*

+As Kanye West said:

+> We're living the future so
+> the present is our past.

-/*Se tiene el siguiente Arreglo definido en JavaScript*/
+Se tiene el siguiente Arreglo definido en JavaScript

 var ponentes = [
                 {"nombre":"Andres","apellido":"Poccorpachi","Tema":"Scrum"},